- Course Requirements: minimum 12 courses, as follows:

 - ASIA 591 (formerly 570A 001), usually taken in your first year.

-- ASIA 570B 001, usually taken in your first year, in the second term (following ASIA 591 ).
+- ASIA 592 (formerly ASIA 570B 001), usually taken in your first year, in the second term (following ASIA 591 ).
 This is a professional development course.
 Students must complete this course for credit before proceeding to comps, but may—and are encouraged to—come back and audit it again in the final years of the PhD program, to polish professional development skills and job search portfolio.
-Note: There are several other Asia 570 courses, but 570B 001 is the only one that can fulfill this requirement.
+Note: 592 is the only one that can fulfill this requirement.

 - A pan-Asia theory coursewithin the department.
 A list of eligible courses can be found on the Department website.
 Other courses may be offered that meet the requirement in certain years.